mamonu/mamonu.github.io/_posts/2019-06-24-Code_[auto]_formatting.md

 <br />
-#### step 3: run the following on a bash terminal on the code directory.This installs the hooks above to the .git/ directory
+#### step 3: run on a bash terminal on folder where code is :

 ```bash
 pre-commit install
 ```
+This installs the hooks above to the .git/ directory

 <br />
 #### step 4 : add `pyproject.toml` on the code directory which has the following: